jskripchuk/hkt-autocorrect/README.md

 1 [2->5] 3
 ```
 Meaning that you should change the 2nd note from the second scale degree to the fifth.

+## TODO
+Add support for non diatonic melodies and chords.